 - Monitor the temps of each core under the Temperature Readings.

-In the Max column, you can also see the highest CPU temperature your CPU hits.
+In the Max column, you can also see the highest CPU temperature your CPU hits, and you need to have an idea about how much heat the CPU can tolerate.
 With Core Temp installed, you can notice the core’s temperature by expanding the notification arrow.

 Your PC BIOS can also be used to check the temperature.
 However, when the PC is under heavy load, it is impossible to check the temperature using BIOS.
-You can check the idle temperature, which is also helpful for understanding CPU health.
+You can check the average CPU temp, which is also helpful for understanding CPU health.